dope250/ffxiv.poe/content/homepage/3_contact.md

 header_menu: true
 ---

-Ideas or other stuff you want to talk about?
+Events, locations which should be streamed or other ideas you want to talk about?
 Feel free to hit me up!

 * {{<icon class="fa fa-discord-alt">}}&nbsp;dope250#6917
 * {{<icon class="fa fa-mastodon">}}&nbsp;[Mastodon](https://ffxiv-mastodon.com/@dope250)